Notwithstanding Legal Use: Everything You Need to Know

 A cross-referencing phrase links a main rule to an exception.
 Subject to is used to look ahead to an exception.
 Notwithstanding looks back to a main rule.

 The word despite is a synonym for notwithstanding, and the drafter of the contract can use either work he or she desires for the purpose of emphasis.
 If subject to were left out, the clause is still understandable.
 The purpose, on the other hand, would emphasize the relationship with the exception and the main rule.

 If you need help with understanding notwithstanding legal use, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.